mingchuno/springboot-kotlin-example/README.md

 - [ ] spring annotation and DI config
 - [ ] testing, mocking and assertion
 - [ ] async and coroutine support
+- [ ] lib version control using Gradle new feature